axibase/atsd-use-cases/how-to/github/push-notification.md

 On the **Add Webhook** page, configure the following settings:

-* **Payload URL**: Copy the Github webhook URL from the Docker log.
+* **Payload URL**: Copy the GitHub webhook URL from the Docker log.
 * **Content Type**: Select `application/json`.
 * Click **Disable SSL Verification** and confirm the setting.
 * Select **Send me everything**, under **Which events would you like to trigger this webhook?** The rule engine will filter other events.

 ![](images/webhook-config.png)

-Be sure that your server is reachable by Github servers.
-For more information about configuring Github webhooks use the [developer guide](https://developer.github.com/webhooks/configuring/).
+Be sure that your server is reachable by GitHub servers.
+For more information about configuring GitHub webhooks use the [developer guide](https://developer.github.com/webhooks/configuring/).

 Once your server and webhook have been configured, confirm connectivity at the bottom of the **Manage Webhook** page.